MichaelCorelli/Calibration_of_a_real_Robot/README.md

 <p align="center">
   <em>Figure 5: Numerical jacobian (left) and analytical jacobian (right)</em>
 </p>

+**Numerical Jacobian**: to avoid instability caused by excessive iterations (starting from 5), only a limited number of iterations was used, as higher counts led to increased calibration error.

 ### Odometry correction
 Once the correction matrix X is estimated, the corrected odometry trajectory is computed.
 The odometry\_correction function updates the odometry increments using the estimated kinematic parameters, compensating for systematic distortions and reconstructing the trajectory step by step.
 Afterward, the function to\_tracker\_frame converts the corrected trajectory from the robot frame to the tracker frame, using the estimated laser transformation.